kuuak/woo-default-attributes/README.txt

 = Is this plugin kept up to date =

-I unfortunately didn't have much time to keep this plugin up to date in the pas year, but will now find some time to keep this updated.
+I unfortunately didn't have much time to keep this plugin up to date in the past year (2017), but will now find the time to keep this updated.

 == Contribute ==

-Don't hesitate to fork this plugin and submit pull request at https://github.com/Kuuak/woo-default-attributes.
+Don't hesitate to fork this plugin and submit pull requests in the [github repo](https://github.com/Kuuak/woo-default-attributes).

 == Screenshots ==